7 reasons why your term deposits could be your worst enemy

 A survey conducted for the Financial Markets Authority in 2014 revealed that most respondents thought that New Zealand bank term deposits come with a guarantee.
 The truth is that New Zealand is one of only two OECD nations to not have such a guarantee of some description.
 Therefore, deposits in New Zealand banks receive minimal protection.
 This lack of guarantee means that if your bank fails, your funds are at risk of either total lock out or being partially frozen.

-(Even in publicly offered KiwiSaver Schemes, investors' funds must be held in trust, entirely separate from the provider.
+(Interestingly, this is quite different to most managed investments.
+For example, even in publicly offered KiwiSaver Schemes, investors' funds must be held in trust, entirely separate from the provider.
 This means that if the KiwiSaver provider's business was to get into difficulty, investors' funds would be ‘ring-fenced’ and protected from the trouble.
 Then the trustee could step in and appoint a new manager for the funds).

 Even if you’re entering a term deposit with the best intentions and are mentally prepared to lock away your funds to gain a small return, changes in life do occur.
 This could be an unforeseen expense such as dental treatment or car repairs, or it could be an opportunity – such as a family member with a small, successful business asking if you’d like to invest in order to help fund expansion.